AngelaNova/Angela_Tutoring_OrganicChemistry/README.md

 - **Hero section:** Highlights the key features and benefits of the tutoring service.
 - **Statistics display:** Presents relevant statistics and data about the tutoring service.
 - **Business information:** Displays details about the tutoring service's business model and offerings.
-- **Billing details:** Provides information about billing and invoicing options.
+- **License details:** Provides information about License and invoicing options.
 - **Testimonials section:** Showcases feedback and testimonials from satisfied students.
 - **Call to Action (CTA):** Encourages users to take action, such as signing up for tutoring sessions.
 - **Footer:** Includes contact information and links to social media platforms.